 There are a variety of causes for tinea.
 Since tinea is contagious, you can get it by making contact with the skin of someone with the fungus, including yourself.
 You can also get it when your skin comes into contact with a surface that has been contaminated by someone with tinea.

-You can contract tinea from some animals, including dogs, cats, cows, and hedgehogs.
+Tinea can spread from some animals, including dogs, cats, cows, and hedgehogs.
 You can even get tinea from contaminated soil.
-Wearing tight-fitting clothing or shoes, especially when you sweat, can make you more susceptible to tinea.
+Wearing tight-fitting clothing or shoes, especially when you sweat, can make you more vulnerable to tinea.

 There are several common symptoms of tinea manuum.

 - The infected area on your hand will normally start small and gradually become larger over time.